readthedocs/sphinx_rtd_theme/README.rst

 your documents, the toctree will misbuild, and the resulting menu might not show the correct depth when it renders.

-Also note that the table of contents is set with ``includehidden=true``.
+Also note that by default the table of contents is set with ``includehidden=True``.
 This allows you to set a hidden toc in your index file with the hidden_ property that will allow you to build a toc without it rendering in your index.